Emilien-M/IListExtension/README.md

 [![GitHub](https://img.shields.io/badge/source-GitHub-lightgrey.svg)](https://github.com/Emilien-M/IListExtension)

 # IListExtension
-Add missing function to IList interface.
+Add List functions to IList interface.

+Some implementations are slower than List if you don't have a concrete list but they do the job.

 # Implemented Functions